LDSamuelGuo/ds1/README.md

 To initialize the RMI registry, run: make registry

-To compile and run the server, execute: make compile followed by make server.
+To compile and run the server, execute: make compile make server

 For automated client testing, run: make client.